 (Source: KOL, 2018)

 Ad blindness is also a huge problem in the PPC industry.
 This term refers to a phenomenon where people, intentionally or not, ignore ads that appear on websites.
-Statistics provided by Koll suggest that the vast majority of ads fall victim to ad blindness.
+Statistics provided by Koll suggest that most ads fall victim to ad blindness.

-To make sure your ads get noticed make sure you’re writing compelling titles and ad descriptions, great imagery for google shopping ads, and make use of ad extensions.
+To make sure your ads get noticed, write compelling titles and descriptions, great imagery for google shopping ads, and use ad extensions.

 9. Bing’s average CPC is $1.54, 33% lower than Google Ads